zksecurity/RFCs/source/starknet/fri.md

 ## External Dependencies

-In this section we list all dependencies and the API this standard relies on.
+In this section we list all of the dependencies and interfaces this standard relies on.

 ### Hash Functions